 The Founder’s Deed includes:

 So, after you prepare and sign the company’s Memorandum of Association, it’s time for paying up the company’s registered capital.
-A Limited Liability Company’s minimum capital requirement is CZK 1 and the ownership interest represents the shareholder’s share in the rights and obligations in the company. it’s possible to pay company’s registered capital by either monetary or non-monetary contribution.
-Difference between contributions is an amount of the contribution which has to be paid before registration in the Commercial Register.
+A Limited Liability Company’s minimum capital requirement is CZK 1 and the ownership interest represents the shareholder’s share in the rights and obligations in the company. it’s possible to pay a company’s registered capital by either monetary or non-monetary contribution.
+Difference between contributions is the amount of the contribution which has to be paid before registration in the Commercial Register.

 Every business activity to be performed by the company requires specific authorization.
 It means, the activities cannot be legally carried out or registered in the Commercial Register before obtaining authorization.
 Generally, the most common business authorizations are trade licenses or concessions under the Czech Trade Licensing Act.
 The trades are divided into two main categories: notifiable trades and concession trades.

-This is the main step in company formation process.
+This is the main step in the company formation process.
 Even though the company has been founded by a notarial deed, it comes into legal existence only after it has been registered in the Commercial Register.
 It usually takes no more than 5 business days after filing the application with all documentation required by the law and the registration court.
 So what documents do I need to submit?

-You will need to submit: Memorandum of Association, confirmation from the administrator of the Company’s Registered Capital, a certificate from the bank about payed Capital, a list with the company managers and their signatures and consents to the registration in the Commercial Register, clean Criminal Records for all representatives and members and extract from the Trade Licenses Register.
+You will need to submit: Memorandum of Association, confirmation from the administrator of the Company’s Registered Capital, a certificate from the bank about paid Capital, a list with the company managers and their signatures and consents to the registration in the Commercial Register, clean Criminal Records for all representatives and members and extract from the Trade Licenses Register.